Stopping advanced prostate cancer in its tracks

 Access for all

-If the data from the trial shows the use of ipatasertib extends mens lives we will work with decision makers to ensure men can be tested for PTEN, so the right men will be given the right treatment.
+If the data from the trial shows the use of ipatasertib extends men's lives, we will work with decision makers to ensure men can be tested for PTEN mutations, so the right men will be given the right treatment.

 What's next?

-We've continued to fund research into making sure the right men get the right treatment, the treatment that is most appropriate for their type of prostate cancer.
+We've continued to fund research into making sure that each man gets the right treatment for them, and that it is the most appropriate treatment for their type of prostate cancer.

 Photo Johann Sebastian De Bono Standard